Fatihade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 SHELL, INIT FILES, VARIABLES AND EXPANSIONS

 0. <o>
-     - Create a script that creates an alias
+     - Create a script that creates an alias.

          - Name: ls

          - Value: rm *

 1. Hello you